elephant-track/elephant-track.github.io/docs/README.md

 ##### 5. Establish connections from your computer to the servers on Colab

-Go back to `Control Panel` and change the values of `SSH host` and `SSH port` according to the output from Colab.
+Go back to the `Control Panel` and change the values of `SSH host` and `SSH port` according to the output from Colab.
 You can leave other fields as default.\
 Click the `Add Port Forward` button to establish the connection to the ELEPHANT server.
 Click `yes` for a warning dialog and enter your password shown on Colab when asked for it.\
 Subsequently, change `Local port` to `5672` and `Remote port` to `5672` and click the `Add Port Forward` button to the RabbitMQ server.

-If everything is ok, you will see green signals in `Control Panel`.
+If everything is ok, you will see green signals in the `Control Panel`.

 <img src="_media/control-panel-established.png"></img>